 The Humboldt Forum’s architecture stands out due to its contrast between Modernity and Baroque

-Architecturally, the Humboldt Forum is characterized by the contrast between contemporary elements and the reconstructed Baroque facades of the Berlin Palace, destroyed in 1945 and demolished in 1950.
-From the eighteenth century onwards, this building – built according to a design by architect and sculptor Andreas Schlüter – has been regarded as one of the most significant secular buildings of the Baroque period north of the Alps.
+Architecturally, the Humboldt Forum repeats large parts of the facades of the Berlin Palace, destroyed in 1945 and demolished in 1950.
+The palace was built from 1698 to 1718 according to designs by architects Andreas Schlüter and Johann Friedrich von Eosander.
+It has been regarded as one of the most significant secular buildings of the Baroque period north of the Alps.

 Differences that connect

 Its reinterpretation by Italian architect Franco Stella links tradition and modernity.
 The building reflects not only the breaks in the site’s history, but also points to the theme of connecting differences that will be the leitmotif of the Humboldt Forum’s programme.